Gujarat Science City

 Gujarat Science City is a science education and entertainment centre located in Ahmedabad, Gujarat, India.
 Opened in 2002 and expanded in 2021, it has an IMAX 3D theatre; exhibitions on science, space, energy park, life science park, planet earth, hall of science, musical fountain, thrill ride, plants, nature and robotics; an aquarium, an aviary and a butterfly park; as well as other facilities.

 History

 In 1999, the Gujarat Council of Science City, an autonomous registered society was established under the Department of Science and Technology, Government of Gujarat.

-Under Phase-I of the development, the IMAX 3D theatre, the first in India, was opened in 2002.
-It was followed by constructions of various exhibitions such as Hall of Science, Hall of Space, Energy Education Park, Life Science Park, Planet Earth as well as facilities such as children's activity centre, thrill rides, amphitheatre and musical fountain.
+Under Phase-I of the development, the IMAX 3D theatre, the first of its kind in India, was opened in 2002.
+It was followed by the construction of various exhibitions such as Hall of Science, Hall of Space, Energy Education Park, Life Science Park, Planet Earth as well as facilities such as children's activity center, thrill rides, amphitheatre and musical fountain.

-In 2021, under Phase-II development, an aquatic gallery, a robotics gallery and a nature park were constructed at cost of ₹264 crore, ₹127 crore and ₹14 crore respectively.
+In 2021, under Phase-II development, an aquatic gallery, a robotics gallery, and a nature park were constructed at a cost of ₹264 crore, ₹127 crore and ₹14 crore respectively.
 They were inaugurated on 16 July 2021 by Prime Minister Narendra Modi.